Alcohol and Drug Evaluation near me | Marietta-Georgia

 DUI Evaluation & Treatment | DUI Assessment-Georgia

-The concept of DUI Evaluation has been around for centuries, even dating straight back to the Middle Ages.
+The concept of DUI evaluation has been around for centuries, even dating straight back to the Middle Ages.
 In the late 1300s, the French court began to investigate cases of intoxication in order to determine whether or not the accused was guilty of a crime.
 Over the centuries, other nations adopted similar practices, including England and the United States.

-The first recorded DUI Evaluation in the United States occurred in 1899 in Massachusetts.
+The first recorded DUI evaluation in the United States occurred in 1899 in Massachusetts.
 The court used a “Drunkometer,” which was a primitive breathalyzer.
 The device was used to ascertain the amount of alcohol present in a person’s breath.
 It was later replaced by the more advanced Intoximeter.

-In the early 20th century, the field of DUI Evaluation began to expand.
+In the early 20th century, the field of DUI evaluation began to expand.
 As laws and penalties for driving under the influence of alcohol became more stringent, a need for more comprehensive evaluations arose.
 In 1936, the American Medical Association introduced the first standardized test for determining an accused’s level of intoxication.
-This test, known as the “DUI Evaluation”, is still in use today.
+This test, known as the “DUI Evaluation,” is still in use today.

-Since then, many innovations have been produced to improve the accuracy of DUI Evaluations.
+Since then, many innovations have been produced to improve the accuracy of DUI evaluations.
 In the 1950s, the Breathalyzer was developed, which became the most commonly used device for measuring a person’s blood alcohol level.
 In the 1970s, the first standardized field sobriety test was developed.
 This test, which is still in use today, is designed to determine a person’s level of impairment.

-As laws and penalties related to driving under the influence continue to evolve, so too do DUI Evaluations.
-Today, DUI Evaluations are used to assess not only a person’s level of intoxication, but also their risk of harm to themselves and others.
-Evaluations are conducted by professionals trained in the evaluation process, and include a variety of tests, such as blood alcohol level testing, field sobriety tests, and psychological tests.
+As laws and penalties related to driving under the influence continue to evolve, so too do DUI evaluations.
+Today, DUI evaluations are used to assess not only a person’s level of intoxication but also their risk of harm to themselves and others.
+Evaluations are conducted by professionals trained in the evaluation process and include a variety of tests, such as blood alcohol level testing, field sobriety tests, and psychological tests.

-DUI Evaluations have come quite a way in the past few centuries, and are now a crucial part of the criminal justice system.
-By accurately determining a person’s level of intoxication, DUI Evaluations help make sure that those accused of operating a vehicle while under the influence of alcohol are held accountable for their actions, and that public safety is maintained.
+DUI evaluations have come quite a way in the past few centuries and are now a crucial part of the criminal justice system.
+By accurately determining a person’s level of intoxication, DUI evaluations help make sure that those accused of operating a vehicle while under the influence of alcohol are held accountable for their actions and that public safety is maintained.

-A DUI evaluation is a process that determines the nature and extent of an individual’s alcohol and/or drug abuse.
+A DUI evaluation is a process that determines the nature and extent of an individual’s alcohol and drug evaluation.
 It is a formal assessment completed by a qualified professional who specializes in addiction and substance abuse.
 The evaluation may be conducted as part of a court-ordered treatment program or as part of a voluntary rehabilitation program.
 The purpose of the DUI evaluation is to assess the individual’s level of alcohol or drug use and to determine if there is a need for treatment.

 The evaluation typically includes both a psychosocial assessment and a substance abuse assessment.
 The psychosocial assessment addresses the individual’s history of alcohol and/or drug use, family and social history, employment history, current living situation, and any mental health issues the individual may have.
-This portion of the evaluation helps to determine the persons level of functioning and need for treatment.
+This portion of the evaluation helps to determine the person’s level of functioning and need for treatment.

 The substance abuse assessment is the second part of the DUI evaluation.
 This portion of the evaluation assesses the individual’s history of alcohol or drug use, as well as any current use.
-The assessment also looks at the individual’s attitudes and beliefs related to substance use, and any related medical or mental health issues.
+The assessment also looks at the individual’s attitudes and beliefs related to substance use and any related medical or mental health issues.
 The exact purpose of this assessment is to understand the individual’s risk for future alcohol or drug use and to determine the best course of treatment.

 The DUI evaluation may also include a screening for physical health issues related to substance use, such as liver function tests and urine drug screens.
 The evaluation may also include diagnostic tests such as a blood alcohol concentration (BAC) test or breathalyzer, which determines the amount of alcohol in the individual’s system.
 In some cases, the evaluation may include a urine drug screen to test for the presence of illegal or prescription drugs.